A

 will send you small carpet samples through the mail.
 They want you to

-buy rolls of carpet sight unseen (other than a small swatch) There are no
+buy their carpet virtually "sight unseen" (other than a small swatch) There are no

 refunds on discounted carpets so you really have to be fully aware of all the

-fine print.
-You can save money if you buy from a reputable carpet wholesaler as long as you know exactly what you are buying and how the entire
+You can save money if you buy from a reputable carpet wholesaler as long as you know exactly what you are buying and

 carpet buying process works and what is expected of you, especially with the

-delivery of the carpet and what to do if you need to return a roll of carpet.
+delivery of the carpet and what you must do if you need to return a roll of carpet.
 Some

 Online